Networking and Communication

 Evaluation

-• Students having failed the course will have to re-sit the final exam at a next exam session, which will then count for 100% of the grade.
+• Students having failed the course will have to re-sit the final exam at a next exam session.